compelab/opensource/hackathonCordova/myClasses/readme.md

     - The user will checkbox a class and another page will open.

   - PAGE 2 - UPLOAD CLASS STATUS
+    - User update
       - The user'll be able to update the status of a class, prompting the subject that is being lectured.
       - The user also will be able to attach some picture/video of a course subject.
+    - Professor update
+      - Checkbox if a class will happen.
+      - Yes or No.
+      - Can justify the reason if the 'No' option is selected.

   - PAGE 3 - ADDITIONAL INFORMATIONS
     - About the project.